-We plot the resulting event study estimates from Equation 3, α_1^{τ} and α_2^{τ} , in Figure 3.
+We plot the resulting event study estimates from (3), α_1^{τ} and α_2^{τ} , in Figure 3.
 The figure shows suggestive evidence in favor of the identifying parallel trends assumption.
-Home prices for levee-protected homes relative to non-levee-protected, non-waterway adjacent homes increase slowly following levee construction: the first year for which we find a statistically-significant, positive post-construction event study estimate is event year $\tau = 5$.
-Similarly, home prices for non-levee-protected, waterway adjacent homes decrease slowly following levee construction.
+Home prices for lever-protected homes relative to non-lever-protected, non-waterway adjacent homes increase slowly following lever construction: the first year for which we find a statistically-significant, positive post-construction event study estimate is event year $\tau = 5$.
+Similarly, home prices for non-lever-protected, waterway adjacent homes decrease slowly following lever construction.

-5.3 Incidence of Protection and Spillover Effects
+C. Incidence of Protection and Spillover Effects

-We use estimates of the capitalized effects of levee construction in combination with data on the income and race of a subset of buyers in our transaction sample to recover the distribution of these effects.
-We use estimates from our preferred specification to recover estimates of the
+We use our preferred estimates of the capitalized effects of levee construction in combination with data on the income and race of a subset of buyers in our transaction sample to recover the distribution of these effects.
+Using the income distribution from the full matched ZTRAX-HMDA sub-sample to define income quintiles, we estimate average income and home values for